willbickham3/FlipperServer/README.md

     - Example JSON Body Parameters
         ```
         {
-            "email":    "The Lord of the Rings"
+            "title":    "The Lord of the Rings"
         }
         ```